timorodr/Project-2/readme.md

 - **My Name: Timothy Rodriguez**
 - **App Name: Tattooly**
-- **Description: Tattooly is a tattoo planning app with the ability to upload links to images and save to a profile with a description provided by the user.
-Reference photos are a must when planning a future tattoo and this allows as a hub for all reference photos for future tattoos!**
+- **Description: Tattooly is a tattoo planning app allowing for profile customizability, session saving, and everything needed for your next tattoo appointment!
+Create an account and begin adding your favorite tattoo reference photos, editing your budget, and updating your calendar for your next appointment.
+Enjoy, and make this app your canvas!!**
 - **Github URL: (https://github.com/timorodr/Project-2)**
 - **Deployed Website: (https://project2-crud.onrender.com)**
 - **Trello Board: (https://trello.com/invite/b/YY0hXs2m/ATTI1a0be98bb1bfb0dadfb8e32cca847aa7A9AA61C0/project-2)**